 BERMEJO WATERFALL MAP LOCATION

-The following is a pin that is on the trail for Bermejo Waterfall.
-Log in to Maps.me for the best map but this will put you on the trail heading towards the actual trailhead.
-Follow my photos and directions in the blog post above for detailed guide on how to reach the suspension bridge and trailhead.
+Log in to Maps.me app for the best map but this will put you on the trail heading toward the actual trailhead.
+Follow my photos and directions in the blog post above for a detailed guide on how to reach the suspension bridge and trailhead.